Texas Genealogy & Local History Books & CDs

 I'll Die Before I'll Run: the Story of the Great Feuds of Texas icon

-Texas Constables: a Frontier Heritage icon
+Texas Constables: A Frontier Heritage icon

 Harper's Magazine Illustration, 1866 Engraving featuring Galveston, Texas icon

-Ya'll Come: Some Reflections of By-Gone Years icon
+Y'all Come: Some Reflections of By-Gone Years icon

 From the seller: "Small 4to-9" to 11" tall; 354 pages; Maroon boards with gold gilt lettering.
 Little wear to note.
 Text clean and tight.
 Photos illustrate.
 Family histories of Falls, Fletcher, Gates Hanes (Haynes) and Sevier.
 Jack County, Texas-Dallas, TX-Henderson, TX-Oklahoma-New London School Explosion and Midland, TX."